sbillsborough/react-portfolio/react-portfolio/README.md

 List of features ready and TODOs for future development

 - React Router to navigate pages
-- Bootstrap styling of cards and contact form
+- Bootstrap styling of project cards
+- Links to all information
+- Working contact form

 To-do list:

-- Styling
-- Fix images not showing up on the projects page
+- Add media queries and padding/sizing of the pages for mobile viewports

 ## Status